A Torus Theorem for homotopy nilpotent groups: Introduction

-There are analogous characterizations of homotopy nilpotency for $p$-compact groups and $p$-Noetherian groups.
-Two ingredients in the proof are the existence of a finite tower of principal fibrations and the effect of Neisendorfer's functor, \cite{MR1321002}, on the fibers of this tower.
+We obtain analogous characterizations of Biedermann--Dwyer nilpotency for $p$-compact groups (Theorem \ref{thm:C}) and $p$-Noetherian groups (Corollary \ref{cor:thmB}).
+Two key ingredients in the proof are, on one hand, the existence of a finite tower of principal fibrations and, on the other hand, the effect of Neisendorfer's functor, \cite{MR1321002}, on the fibers of this tower making them contractible (see Section \ref{sec:infiniteloop}).

+The result above shows that, in particular, simple compact Lie groups are not nilpotent loop spaces in the sense of Bierdermann--Dwyer, in contrast to the classical situation when considering Berstein--Ganea nilpotency where all torsion free simple Lie groups are nilpotent \cite{Hopkins, MR1441487}.
+This provides yet more evidence that $\operatorname{nil_{BD}}$ is the correct notion for nilpotency of loop spaces.

 {\bf Acknowledgments.} The first and third author would like to acknowledge the hospitality of the EPFL, where this paper has been completed.
+We would like to thank Georg Biedermann for sharing his unpublished results with us, and the referees for their careful reading and constructive comments.